-- ▶ begin at "Synthesis & Conclusion" - 21.
+- ▷ begin at "Synthesis & Conclusion" - 21.
 How does DeRouchie summarize the Bible's message?
-(WOTARCA, 19)
+(WOTARCA, 19) - ANSWER.
+God's kingdom through covenant for his glory in Christ Jesus.

 Consider this diagram of the kingdom of God throughout redemptive history.
 This diagram collapses Roberts' The Present Kingdom and The Proclaimed Kingdom into The Present Yet Pending Kingdom to reflect the already/not yet aspect of God's kingdom on Earth.
 The y-axis represents the "fullness" of the kingdom, though this is not entirely accurate because God's people went through countless cycles of rebellion and repentance that cannot be neatly displayed on a diagram.
 Nonetheless, it gives a visual representation of the general fullness of God's kingdom throughout redemptive history.